-Fluctuations of the gravity field due to terrestrial sources cause random displacement of test masses, also known as Newtonian noise (NN), which is predicted to limit the sensitivity of Advanced LIGO detectors between about 10 Hz and 30 Hz once their target sensitivity is reached.
-According to current models, it is the contribution from seismic surface fields that will dominate.
+Fluctuations of the gravity field due to terrestrial sources cause random displacement of test masses.
+This is generally known as Newtonian noise (NN), and it is predicted to limit the sensitivity of Advanced LIGO detectors between about 10 Hz and 30 Hz once their target sensitivity is reached [57].
+According to current models, it is the contribution from seismic surface fields that will dominate at the LIGO sites [58].
 Specifically, one can neglect atmospheric NN, NN from seismic body waves, and NN from vibrating structures.
-The main activities today focus on the development of a NN cancellation system as possible upgrade of the Advanced LIGO detectors based on monitoring of the seismic field by a seismic surface array.
+The main activities today focus on the development of a NN cancellation system as possible upgrade of the Advanced LIGO detectors based on monitoring of the seismic field by a seismic surface array [59].

-Since NN increases steeply towards lower frequencies, and since its mitigation is a major challenge, NN must be considered early in the design of a Cosmic Explorer, which will potentially extend the detection band to frequencies below 10 Hz.
+Since NN increases steeply towards lower frequencies, and since its mitigation is a major challenge, NN must be considered early in the design of third-generation detectors, which will potentially extend the detection band to frequencies below 10 Hz.
 The outcome of these early analyses might strongly influence the detector design, i.e., they will inform decisions whether the detector should be built underground or above surface, or how aggressively the community should push the development of technologies to gain low-frequency sensitivity.
-Current efforts include the modeling of NN in underground environments, and characterization of underground seismic fields at the former Homestake mine.
-Another major concern is that atmospheric NN might become a limiting noise source, which could potentially set an ultimate sensitivity limit especially to surface detectors.
+Current efforts include the modeling of NN in underground environments, and characterization of underground seismic fields at the former Homestake mine [60].
+Another major concern is that atmospheric NN might become a limiting noise source, which could potentially set an ultimate sensitivity limit especially to surface detectors [61].

-3.6.1 A +
+3.6.1 A+